deepakkum21/AngularCrudWithMicroservices/Angular CLI/readme.md

 | test.ts |	This file is the main entry point for unit tests and loads all the .spec and framework files |
 | tsconfig.app.json |	TypeScript compiler configuration for the Angular app |
 | tsconfig.spec.json |	TypeScript compiler configuration for the unit tests |
 | typings.d.ts |	This is the TypeScript typings file.
 Many JavaScript libraries, such as jQuery, Angular etc extend the JavaScript environment with features and syntax that the TypeScript compiler doesn't recognize natively.
 When the typeScript compiler doesn't recognize something, it throws an error.
 So, we use TypeScript type definition files to tell the compiler about those libraries.
 These TypeScript type definition files have the extension d.ts.
-TypeScript editors leverage these type definition files to display type information
+TypeScript editors leverage these type definition files to display type information.
 Many libraries include type definition files in their npm packages.
 Angular is one such library.
 For example, if you look inside node_modules/@angular/core/ folder in an Angular application, it already contains the type definition files.
 All the files that have the extenstion d.ts are the type definition files. |
 | app.component.
 {ts,html,css,spec.ts} |	The root component (AppComponent) TypeScript, HTML template, StyleSheet and Spec files |